Gaming the charts

 Plugging services also worked with club DJs to get their artists in club play charts.
 When I used to send returns to these charts I used to receive ‘promotional copy’ records from promo agencies.
 Some of them were good, some indescribably bad.
 One of the agencies I used to get material from was IRP; my contact there Lohan Presencer went on to become executive chairman of the Ministry of Sound Group.

-With the rise of hallyu and online voting you saw early breakout artists like the Wonder Girls galvanise fans and home and abroad to get them on to the likes of Disney Radio in the US.
+With the rise of hallyu and online voting you saw early breakout artists like the Wonder Girls galvanise fans and home and abroad to get them on to the likes of Disney Radio in the US and assist in gaming the charts.

 Now it seems political activism has merged with the art of plugging.
 Miles Guo, a critic of the Chinese government based in New York has provided the vocals and money behind ‘Take Down the CCP‘.
 It feels like the Team America soundtrack, but without the irony.